ArnavGautamGit/gyaana-sangraha/src/site/notes/A Description of all Tags I used.md

 ---
 # List of Tags along with what they mean

 If you are seeing this on ज्ञानसंग्रह, most likely you will never see these tags anyway.
-SO dont't bother.
+So don't bother.

 - `#CompSci` - attached to all notes which I made during or using the information/knowledge gained through my Bachelors of Computer Science that I did at JIIT.
 - `#CompNet` - All notes that discuss Computer Networks